rackerlabs/rackspace-how-to/content/cloud-servers/managing-my-server.md

 #### Gear menu

-When you open the Cloud Control Panel or click **Servers** at the top of the page, you see a list of your servers.
+When you click **Servers** > **Cloud Servers** at the top of the page, you see a list of your servers.
 To the left of each server name is a gear icon.
 Click the icon to view a menu of the operations that you can perform on your server.

 #### Actions menu